martinez2125/TennesseeChicago_Transcriptions/index.markdown

 **Humphrey Ave., Oak Park, IL**

 I was born to Effie Malinda (Sims) Hilton and Almer Eric Hilton at West Suburban Hospital, Oak Park, Il., on August 25, 1936.
-At the time, we all lived in an apartment building on 7 West Thomas Street in Oak Park, Il.
+At the time, we all lived in an apartment building on 7 West Thomas Street in Oak Park, Il._

 My earliest recollections of the first 4 ½ years of my childhood are limited by the expanse of time between these experiences and the number of years that have followed.
 My Mother often bragged of my being potty trained by the age of 6 months.
-My wife Nancy thinks it was the other way around since I am such a "regular'' guy.
+My wife Nancy thinks it was the other way around since I am such a "regular" guy.

 I can recall the name of Mr. & Mrs. Picell, an older couple that lived next door, to the north, 743 North Humphrey, in what I remember as a frame home with a closed-in porch.
 The house was painted a light green and the door was on the side of the house.
 When we would go back to visit after moving into the house where I "grew up", they would always have their green & white 1939 Plymouth in their garage where it stayed when Mr. Picell wasn't driving it.
 The last time I recall seeing that car (it was several years after we had moved away) it was in their garage and still in mint condition.